 leaders of his time.
 He would stay after Paul established a church

-read to all the people and widely circulated among the brethren; therefore,
+read to all the saints and widely circulated among the brethren; therefore,

-what Paul wrote to Timothy had application to all Christians.
+what Paul wrote to Timothy has application to us all.
 There were

-only a limited number of manuscripts back then; not everybody had a Bible in
+only a limited number of manuscripts back then; not every one had a Bible in

-his house, but if they had one, they would have read it.
+his house as they do today, but if they did, they would have read it.
 It takes a lot of

 time and effort to become proficient in the Scriptures; we don’t just read

-the Bible once or twice and consider ourselves authorities on the subject.
+the Bible once or twice and consider ourselves certified in the knowledge of

 If we will become students of the word, then we should also become disciples

-of prayer, because the two of them go together.
+of prayer, for the two of them complement each other like peas and carrots.

 (80c) Thy kingdom come